 - A. 1.
 Check this box if the donor died during the year and enter the date of death. - 2.
 Check this box if the donor died during the calendar year for which this return is filed and the donor is not required to file a federal estate tax return. - B. Check this box if the donor died during the year and the donor's estate filed federal Form 4768, Application for Extension of Time to File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes. - C. 1.
-Check this box if you are making a gift of land that is classified as farmland under Conn.
+Check this box if you are making a gift of land classified as farmland under Conn.
 Gen. Stat. §12-107c to a lineal descendant or that descendant's spouse and you are using a value based on its current use as farmland.
 Attach an appraisal or other document showing an adequate explanation of value based upon its current use and Schedule CT-709 Farmland.
 If no appraisal is attached to show how the property is valued, explain in detail how it was determined. - 2.
-Check this box if, for federal gift tax purposes, you elected to treat certain contributions made during calendar year 2001 to qualified state tuition programs as being made ratably over a five-year period.
-If your total contributions during calendar year 2001 are \$50,000 or less, report only 20% of your total contributions on your 2001 Form CT-709, and report 20% of your total contributions on your Form CT-709 for calendar years 2002, 2003, 2004, and 2005.
-If your total contributions during calendar year 2001 are more than \$50,000, report on your 2001 Form CT-709 the amount in excess of \$50,000 plus \$10,000 (20% of the your total contributions of \$50,000 or less), and report 20% of your total contributions on your Form CT-709 for calendar years 2002, 2003, 2004, and 2005.
+Check this box if, for federal gift tax purposes, you elected to treat certain contributions made during calendar year 2003 to qualified state tuition programs as being made ratably over a five-year period.
+If your total contributions during calendar year 2003 are \$55,000 or less, report only 20% of your total contributions on your 2003 Form CT-709, and report 20% of your total contributions on your Form CT-709 for calendar years 2004, 2005, 2006, and 2007.
+If your total contributions during calendar year 2003 are more than \$55,000, report on your 2003 Form CT-709 the amount in excess of \$55,000 plus \$11,000 (20% of the your total contributions of \$55,000 or less), and report 20% of your total contributions on your Form CT-709 for calendar years 2004, 2005, 2006, and 2007.
 Please refer to the Gift Tax Rate Schedule on Page 4.
-If the amount of your taxable gifts does not exceed \$25,000, you are not required to file Form CT-709, unless you made a gift of farmland and valued it based upon its use as farmland (and not based upon its fair market value).
+If the amount of your Connecticut taxable gifts does not exceed \$25,000, you are not required to file Form CT-709, unless you made a gift of farmland and valued it based upon its use as farmland (and not based upon its fair market value).

-Example: In Year 1, when the annual exclusion amount under I.R.C. §2503(b) is \$10,000, P makes a contribution of \$60,000 to a qualified state tuition program for the benefit of P's child.
-P elects under I.R.C. §529(c)(2)(B) to account for the gift ratably over a five-year period beginning with the calendar year of contribution.
-P is treated as making an excludible gift of \$10,000 in each of Years 1 through 5 and a taxable gift of \$10,000 is reported in Year 1.
+Example: In year 1, when the annual exclusion amount under I.R.C. \$2503(b) is \$11,000, P makes a contribution of \$60,000 to a qualified state tuition program for the benefit of P's child.
+P elects under I.R.C. \$529(c)(2)(B) to account for the gift ratably over a five-year period beginning with the calendar year of contribution.
+P is treated as making an excludible gift of \$11,000 in each of years 1 through 5 and a taxable gift of \$5,000 is reported in year 1.

-- D. Indicate whether your spouse is a United States citizen.
-If "NO," indicate if any property was transferred to him or her during the calendar year. - E. If you and your spouse elect to consider all the gifts made during the calendar year as made one-half by each spouse, check the box marked "YES" on Line E and enter the consenting spouse's name and SSN on Line H. If the gift splitting election is made, the consenting spouse must sign and date Form CT-709 on Line H.
+- D. Indicate whether your spouse is a U. S. citizen.
+If "NO," indicate if any property was transferred to him or her during the calendar year. - E. If you and your spouse consented for federal gift tax purposes to consider all the gifts made during the calendar year as made one-half by each spouse, and, as a result, are required to gift split for Connecticut gift tax purposes, check the box marked "YES" on Line E and enter the consenting spouse's name and SSN on Line H. If the federal gift splitting election is made, the consenting spouse must sign and date Form CT-709 on Line H.

 The consent may generally be signed any time after the end of the calendar year.
-However, there are two exceptions:
+However, two exceptions are: